15 Signs Divorce Isn’t in Your Cards, According to Divorce Trial Attorney in Los Angeles and other law firms

 1 Communication is fluid.

 A relationship where both people know how to communicate with one another, through tough, busy, and even exciting times, is a sign the relationship is set up for success.
 "The signs that we see that a couple should be married include first and foremost the ability to communicate with each other," sats Lisa Helfend Meyer, founding partner at Meyer, Olson, Lowy, and Meyers.
-"You can see that communication in many different ways including how they handle a prenup agreement or how they resolve issues involving finances and family.
+"You can see that communication in many different ways including how they handle a prenup agreement in Los Angeles or how they resolve issues involving finances and family.
 Those are signs of a healthy marriage.
 Communication far and above is the most important thing."

 2 The passion is alive.